 The Villa Borghese is one of the largest parks in Rome.
 This park is the Italian version of places like Central Park or Hyde Park in NYC and London.
 What makes it so Roman?
 It has beautiful viewpoints, where you can see the whole historic center from.
 There are breathtaking Roman villas, amazing sculptures, fountains, lakes, and more sculptures to explore in Villa Borghese!

 It’s perfect to get out of those narrow streets and enjoy the art in nature!
-You can also visit here the museum called Galleria Borghese.
+You can also visit here the museum called Borghese Gallery (Galleria Borghese).
 The entrance is €20.
 If you’re already in the park, you can walk from here to Terrazza del Pincio directly or, from Piazza del Popolo it can be reached as well.

 Pro tip: If you are seeking some fun moments, definitely rent a bike!
 The one with 4 heels can bring out the rally driver of you!